BrightID/BrightID/README.md

 The ID, personal connections, and connections to third-party apps are managed though the [BrightID mobile app](https://github.com/BrightID/BrightID/wiki/BrightID-Mobile).

 ## Third-Party Applications
-There are several kinds of apps that work better when every user in the system is a unique person.
+There are several kinds of apps that work better when every user in the system is unique.
 When you authorize an app with BrightID, you allow it to check your ID to see that you're unique.
 No personal information needs to be shared.

 Examples of apps that benefit from connecting to BrightID are:
 * Universal Basic Income